ZornLab/Mona/README.md

 ## Data preparation

 Mona should be thought of as a layer on top of Seurat, which handles the actual data processing.
 For a consistent and reliable experience, we recommended preparing your datasets with the included functions, which try to follow the best practices in Seurat.
-Here is the example for processing a single dataset:
+Here is an example for processing a single dataset:

 ```
 counts <- Read10X("raw_data/dataset")